openvinotoolkit/open_model_zoo/demos/python_demos/image_inpainting_demo/README.md

-# Image Inpaiting Python Demo
+# Image Inpainting Python Demo

 This demo showcases Image Inpainting with GMCNN.
 The task is to estimate suitable pixel information to fill holes in images.